The City Of Denver Is Suing Juul, Accuses The Vaping Giant Of Marketing To Teens

 — Sheree Paolello WLWT (@ShereeWLWT) November 4, 2019

 The Juul is a small and slender vaping device, or electronic cigarette.
 It was initially thought to be intended to help adult, longtime smokers kick the habit by switching to a less dangerous alternative.
 However, the way the product was marketed and the sweet, fruity e-juice liquids that Juul offers appealed to young people.
-Before long, many students even as young as middle school were using the products and getting hooked on nicotine.
+Before long, many teens — including kids as young as middle school students — were using the products and getting hooked on nicotine.

 School officials are trying everything they can to keep these devices off school property.
 Some schools have even installed vaping sensors, as The Inquisitr previously reported.
 These sensors will immediately pick up on the particles released into the air when someone vapes.
-They can even be connected to security cameras to catch the culprit.
+Sensors can even be connected to security cameras to catch the culprit.

 In a further effort to cut down on youth vaping, flavored vaping products have been banned nationally.